Tipner regenerationLast updated: 01 April 2014 10:18 UK

 TRC presentation to Chief Executive (1.11 MB)

-As part of our ongoing consultation, we have monthly residents’ meetings at Stamshaw & Tipner Community Centre to update everyone on the progress being made in all areas of the regeneration of Tipner.
+As part of our ongoing consultation, we hold residents’ meetings at Stamshaw & Tipner Community Centre to update everyone on the progress being made in all areas of the regeneration of Tipner.

-Meetings start at 7pm and upcoming dates are: 5 March and 2 April.
+Meetings start at 7pm and upcoming dates are: 2 April.

 You can download the agenda for the March meeting from this link:

 You can download notes outlining the main topics covered at previous meetings from these links:

 5 March 2014 residents' meeting notes (0.12 MB)

 5 February 2014 residents' meeting notes (0.18 MB)

 4 December 2013 residents' meeting notes (0.15 MB)

 6 November 2013 residents' meeting notes (0.03 MB)